scott-vincent/reqit/README.md

 ## Quick Start
 A few commands are available to get you up and running quickly.

-To generate an example CRUD API, type:

-reqit
+To generate an example CRUD API you can use the write command which adds data to the YAML file (or creates a new file if it doesn't already exist).
+First create your entity as a JSON file, e.g.

+  echo {id: "func.num(4)", name: "func.sample(firstname)"} > myentity.json

+Now type:

+  reqit write -e myentity -m ~crud -i myentity.json

-If you now view the reqit.yaml file it will contain an entity called 'employee' and a complete set of API endpoints that use it.
+If you now view the reqit.yaml file it will contain an entity called 'myentity' and a complete set of API endpoints that use it.

 To generate a sample entity that shows how to use many of the available functions, type:

-reqit
+  reqit write -e ~sample

 This adds an entity called 'sample' to reqit.yaml.
 You can generate a set of data from this sample by typing:

+  reqit read -e sample

 Each time you do this it will generate a new set of data.

 If you want to generate SQL insert statments for 10 samples, edit the reqit.yaml file and add a new
 section:

   alias:
     sample_set: "[sample, 10]"

 and then type:

-reqit
+  reqit read -e sample_set -sql

+You can redirect this output to a file by adding "-o sample_set.sql" to the above command.

 ## Documentation